 This ranking system is used to guide the selection of future restoration projects for secondary channels.
-The projects will benefit protected species such as the Pallid Sturgeon, Interior Least Tern and Fat Pocketbook mussel, in addition to other native species.
-As mentioned in the Section 1.03, the USACE and USFWS launched work in 2006 to reconnect side channels to flowing portion of the river.
-Today this continuous effort includes the reconnection of over 100 miles of side reconnected at 29 different locations plus the recognition that this work based on the findings of the Conservation Plan for three endangered on LMR under Section 7 (a) (1) of the Endangered Species Act.
+The projects will benefit protected species, such as the pallid sturgeon (PS), interior least tern and fat pocketbook mussel, in addition to other native species.
+As mentioned in Section 1.3 of the Main Report, the USACE and USFWS launched work in 2006 to reconnect side channels to flowing portion of the river.
+Today, this continuous effort includes the reconnection of over 100 miles of side reconnected at 29 different locations plus the recognition that this work based on the findings of the Conservation Plan for three endangered on LMR under Section 7 (a) (1) of the Endangered Species Act (ESA).

-With the desire to increase river restoration opportunities beyond side channel reconnection, LMRCC became a partner in the Lower Mississippi River Resource Assessment (LMRRA) in 2012.
+With the desire to increase river restoration opportunities beyond side channel reconnection, LMRCC became a partner in the Lower Mississippi River Resource

+Assessment (LMRRA) in 2012.
 This was the region's first comprehensive natural resources study since the Lower Mississippi Region Comprehensive Study in 1974.
 Restoring America's Greatest River: A Habitat Restoration Plan for the Lower Mississippi River, became the reference for the location and restoration measures that should be pursued in the planning for the LMRRA.